insin/newforms/docs/widgets.rst

 Widgets
 =======

-A widget is a representation of a HTML input element.
+A widget is a representation of an HTML input element.
 The widget handles the rendering of the HTML, and the extraction of data from a data object that corresponds to how the widget's values(s) would be submitted by a form.